 - Create a launch plan that justifies the release date target with quantifiable, measurable improvements that the company will realize in sales.

-There are no short-cuts if you want to be an ROI leader.
 When do you realize that you’ve shipped the wrong product to the wrong market?
-We hear from companies every week that say they don’t have a process to effectively deal with change during the development cycle—in other words, when market conditions or product content changes, and the agreed-to business case is no longer valid, many companies “ship it anyway,” and wonder why revenue goals aren’t met.
-We sometimes hear this referred to as shipping an “anyway product,” and by doing so, companies typically hurt their market perception and rarely meet their revenue goals.
+We hear from companies that say they don’t have a process to deal with change during the development cycle effectively—in other words, when market conditions or product content changes, and the agreed-to business case is no longer valid, many companies “ship it anyway,” and wonder why revenue goals aren’t met.
+We sometimes hear this referred to as shipping an “anyway product,” By doing so, companies typically hurt their market perception and rarely meet their revenue goals.
 This problem can be addressed by implementing a more agile product management and development process.

 SIMPLE MEASURE: The typical technology product requires two to three versions to get it right.
 Take your product development cost and multiply it by two and add it as an avoided cost if you are market-driven.

-Time-to-revenue is the second measurement of an ROI leader.
+Time-to-revenue is the second ROI measurement of being market-driven.
 You spend tons of money on marketing programs.
 And maybe even more in the training, support and staffing of your channel.
-The front-end of the launch of a new product is filled with expensive investments—new web pages and online campaigns, direct mail, advertising, brochures, e-books, press conferences and tours—a seemingly endless list.
-These investments, along with the series of activities that introduce your new products to the channel and the resources set aside to support it are real and tangible.
-But how fast do you typically get product adoption?
-Is it a six month ramp?
-A one year ramp?
-Longer?
+The front end of the launch of a new product is filled with expensive investments—new web pages and online campaigns, direct mail, advertising, brochures, e-books and press conferences—a seemingly endless list.

 - Market-driven organizations take an entirely different approach to channel training.
-The focus of the training is on how to sell the product, not on making the salespeople experts on the product.
-Salespeople are not detailed oriented.
-Never were, never will be.
-Market-driven sales training programs should teach the tools, processes, and the important information about the buyers and how they buy—not specifics about the products.
+The training focuses on how to sell the product, not making the salespeople experts on the product.
+Market-driven sales training programs should teach the tools, processes and important information about the buyers and how they buy—not specifics about the products.

-To build market-driven sales and marketing programs, your goal should be that for every buyer message and every marketing deliverable, the targeted customer exclaims, “Wow, these guys really understand my problems!”
+To build market-driven sales and marketing programs, your goal should be for every buyer message and every marketing deliverable, the targeted customer exclaims, “Wow, this company understands my problems!”

-A related, but neglected, item is the additional support staff allocated to most new products to assist the launch.
+A related but neglected item is the additional support staff allocated to most new products to assist the launch.
 If your company does not have clarity about what problems you solve for your market and how the product solves those problems, your prospects will be confused.
 This contributes to longer sales cycles and potential lost deals which are easily measurable.
-It also contributes to more folks being applied to assisting the selling process to avoid these losses.
 Developing a repeatable sales process that scales without extra support comes much faster from a market-driven product.

 But, no program is as valuable as this one—providing solutions to real market problems.
-At the end of the day, satisfaction isn’t about how nice you are, how well you provide support, or how much the customer believes in your mission—it’s about whether the solution you provide impacts your customer’s ability to improve their own execution today.
-You don’t pay attention to anything else, so why should your customer?
+At the end of the day, satisfaction isn’t about how nice you are, how well you provide support, or how much the customer believes in your mission—it’s about whether the solution you provide impacts your customer’s ability to solve their problem.

 SIMPLE MEASURE: Take the difference between your current customer satisfaction rating and 90% and divide it by two.
 Multiply the actual number by 10% of your cost structure.
 Add it as an avoided cost.

-A Human Resource methodology called “TopGrading” estimates the cost of non-performance (as defined by a new hire that didn’t work out or an employee in place not doing their job) is estimated at 24 times an employee’s annual compensation.
-That is, a $100,000 employee that doesn’t work out costs the company $2.4 million when you factor in hiring, training, expenses associated with poor performance, rehire costs, opportunity cost and delays.
+A Human Resource methodology called “TopGrading” estimates the cost of non-performance (as defined by a new hire that didn’t work out or an employee in place not doing their job) is estimated at 24 times an employee’s annual compensation

 SIMPLE MEASURE: Identify the key development, sales and marketing personnel in (or closely attached to) your product line that left the company in the last year.
 Multiply that number by their average salary and multiply that result by 24.
 Add this to your avoided cost line.

-If you were keeping a running total for your company as you read through these four rules, you probably have a pretty large number staring you in the face on your ROI calculator.
+If you kept a running total for your company as you read through these four rules, you probably have a large number staring you in the face on your ROI calculator.
 Now the really bad news.
-The ROI calculator is only showing you a small percentage of the bigger story.
+The ROI calculator only shows you a small percentage of the bigger story.
 The bigger part is this.
 Market-driven companies win.

 There really is no ROI on success vs. failure.
-And, that’s what we’re talking about here.
-Market-driven companies naturally become ROI leaders through winning in the marketplace.
+And that’s what we’re talking about here.
+Market-driven companies naturally become leaders through winning in the marketplace.
 The impact of doing this right is not only in the millions to billions of dollars, it is about the very essence of leading, surviving and thriving in your market.
-A simple way to look at this is to answer this question—would you rather be Toyota or General Motors right now?
-And, which one would you guess is more skeptical of the ROI issue?

 - Do you meet your product delivery schedules?

-- Are your product requirements defined by needs of the market?
+- Are your product requirements defined by the needs of the market?

-- Is the focus of your research and innovation on addressing an understood and well-defined market need?
+- Is your research and innovation focusing on addressing an understood and well-defined market need?

 - Do you look outside for new technologies before building them yourself?